Corundum22/resampler/README.md

 Interpolation algorithms planned for inclusion in the near future include:
 - Cardinal hermite
 - Interpolation filter

-## Potential Features
-Some potential features for the distant future include:
-- GPU interpolation option

 ## Building
 Build with cargo: ```cargo build```